 Staff engaging in International Work or Remote Work on behalf of RMIT University and its controlled entities must behave in a manner consistent with RMIT University, and controlled entity, values at all times.
 Staff members are required to abide by the relevant RMIT University, and controlled entity, policies and procedures and any policies and procedures of a host organisation, as well as the host country's legislation.
 The RMIT University Code of Conduct applies at all times.

 Document history

-Version Last updated Authority Author 1.0 11 th March 2021 Employee Lifecycle Policy Senior Manager PWR
+Version Last Authority Author updated 1.0 11 th March 2021 Employee Lifecycle Policy Senior Manager, Policy and Workplace Relations 2.0 22 nd February 2022 Employee Lifecycle Policy Director, Policy and Workplace Relations